ObaraEmmanuel/Formation/docs/studio/architecture.rst

     - :py:mod:`studio.lib.properties`: definition for all widget properties modifiable by the style pane.
     - :py:mod:`studio.lib.pseudo`: Base classes for widgets used in the studio designer with added functionality to allow for easy manipulation.
 Definition for container widgets can also be found here
+    - :py:mod:`studio.lib.menu`: Utilities and definitions for handling menus in the studio
+    - :py:mod:`studio.lib.variables`: Classes for managing tk variables in the studio

 * :py:mod:`studio.parsers` :  Contains implementation for classes that handle conversion from various designated file formats to design view and vice versa.
 Currently on only xml defined in :py:mod:`studio.parsers.xml` format is supported but if any other formats are to be